On Course Load and Learning: Why Less is More

 A Better Path

-Take 3–4 courses per semester and make them count!
-This aligns with both the federal credit hour definition and the reality of deep learning.
-It gives you time to actually understand the material, to struggle with difficult concepts, to go beyond the minimum requirements.
+Take three or four courses a semester, and make them count.
+This fits both the federal credit-hour definition and the reality of deep learning.
+It gives you time to actually understand the material, to struggle with hard concepts, to go past the minimum.

 Commit to a single major.
-Focus on depth.
 Take the advanced courses.
-Take the courses that scare you a little.
-Build genuine expertise in your field.
-You can always take electives outside your major to explore other interests without the pressure of fulfilling another major’s requirements.
+Take the ones that scare you a little.
+Build real expertise in your field.
+You can always take electives outside your major to explore other interests, without the pressure of satisfying a second major's requirements.
 No one ever got hired because they had two majors; they got hired because they were good at what they did.

 Use summers for extracurriculars.
-If you want to do research, independent study, or explore other interests, do it over the summer (when you are not taking courses).
-Give each activity the attention it deserves; don’t spread yourself thin.
-Take on one or two meaningful extracurriculars during your entire undergraduate program; stick with a few things rather than dabbling in many.
+If you want to do research, an independent study, or anything else, do it over the summer when you're not taking courses.
+Give each one the attention it deserves instead of spreading yourself thin.
+Take on one or two meaningful things across your whole degree, and stick with them rather than dabbling in many.

 Choose challenge over convenience.
-Take courses that you know you wouldn’t study on your own.
-Take courses where you’ll learn from the professor’s expertise and your classmates’ perspectives.
-Take courses that contribute to your field of interest and genuinely challenge you.
-Avoid “easy A” courses that don’t push you intellectually.
-Your goal should be to grow, not just to get a good grade.
+Take the courses you wouldn't study on your own, where you'll learn from the professor's expertise and your classmates' perspectives.
+Take the ones that matter for the field you care about and genuinely challenge you.
+Avoid the "easy A" that doesn't stretch you.
+The goal is to grow, not to collect a good grade.

-Plan for 4 years.
-Unless you have serious financial constraints, there’s no prize for finishing early, especially if finishing early means you learned less.
-Many students who rush through in three years end up adding a master’s year anyway.
-Slow down, take your time, and make the experience count.
+Plan for four years.
+Unless you have serious financial constraints, there's no prize for finishing early, especially if finishing early means you learned less.
+Many students who rush through in three years end up adding a master's year anyway.
+Slow down, take your time, and make it count.

 The Real Value